bgroveben/thumbnail_grid_with_expanding_preview/README.md

 I want to do something like this on the Veteran Ready site to search the Community Partners page, but I need to understand how it works first.
 Here goes.

-I am at: The JavaScript
+I am at: Finished... for now anyway.